metanorma/metanorma-macos-setup/ISSUE_TEMPLATE.md

 Hi!
-Thanks for using the laptop script.
+Thanks for using the metanorma-macos-setup script.

 If you are reporting an issue with the script, please fill out the details below to help us troubleshoot the error.

-### OS X version you are using
+### macOS version you are using

-### Did you recently upgrade from a previous OS X version?
+### Did you recently upgrade from a previous macOS version?

-### Are you running the script on a fresh OS X installation?
+### Are you running the script on a fresh macOS installation?

 ### Did you have any of the following tools installed before running the script?